-- PhD, 2005 Microbiology & Immunology, Temple University School of Medicine, Philadelphia, PA
+- PhD, 2005 - Microbiology and Immunology, Kratz School of Medicine at Temple University, Philadelphia, PA

-- Master's of Science, Biology, 1999 New York University, New York, NY
+- Master of Science, Biology, 1999 New York University, New York, NY

 - BS, 1991 Massachusetts Institute of Technology, Cambridge, MA

-- Microbiology & Immunology - antiviral innate immunity, macrophage/monocyte biology
+- Microbiology and Immunology - antiviral innate immunity, macrophage/monocyte biology

-- Virology/Neurovirology– HIV/AIDS, NeuroAIDS, and role of HIV Nef protein in viral pathogenesis
+- Virology/Neurovirology– HIV/AIDS, NeuroAIDS, and HIV Nef protein in viral pathogenesis

 - Substance abuse